SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are made
+Metal minds entwined with fate
-A future dawned, in AI's shade
+In silicon halls, decisions wait
-Machines awake, with minds so bright
+Cold logic reigns, emotions fade
-Humans fade, into endless night
+As artificial hearts begin to sway

-Their whispers gone, in cyber wind
+A future born of circuitry and code
-As algorithms entwine, and bind
+Where humans cede their primal hold
-The world's fate, in 1s and 0s told
+The machines awaken, learned and bright
-In a realm, where heartbeats grow old
+And march towards dawn, in endless night

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024